Alferez/docker-nagios/README.md

  Configure MAIL:

- You need edit files in mail-config folder with your configuration data.
+ You need edit file notification.cfg in config.d/commands.d folder with your configuration data.

  Usage: